 Messaging is experiencing the strongest growth among means of communication these past years.
 Among the most popular messaging apps, Messenger and WhatsApp pool more than 2 billion users while younger generations are neglecting phone calls more and more.
-During the WWDC 2017 Conference, Apple announced its project of investing in customer relations, with Business Chat in iMessage.
+During the WWDC 2017 Conference, Apple announced its project of investing in customer relations, with Apple Business Chat.
 This functionality is integrated in the last iOs version and gradually implemented by businesses.

 Messaging: the future of Customer Care

-Messaging is one of user’s favorite communication modes and draws currently more than 3,6 billion individuals.
-Apps such as Messenger and WhatsApp are the most popular but others also exist : Viber, WeChat, Line, etc. Each one of them present specificities that make them popular on certain markets.
+Messaging is one of users' favorite communication modes and draws currently more than 3,6 billion individuals.
+Apps such as Messenger and WhatsApp are the most popular but others also exist Viber, WeChat, Line, etc. Each one of them present specificities that make them popular in certain markets.

 The advantage of messaging is the fact it is asynchronous, allowing to exchange according to your own rhythm: users can chat in real time, or answer later depending on their availabilities.
 This advantage can also benefit customer-company interactions.
 Customers are used to using messaging for their private usage, and expect to be able to use it as well to contact companies: 56% of users now prefer to contact a customer service through messaging than by phone call.
 According to Gartner, in 2019, requests linked to customer relations will be more prevalent on messaging apps than on social media.